hjha225/cs499s18p09/sulavk.md

 ## Week of 3/5
 We worked on the presentation in Willy T library's presentation U and presented in class.
 We also had a general meeting with Mike about a project update.

+## Week of 3/19
+This week I finished up the individual login screen for the program connected it to the main desktop app that the team is working on as a whole.
+Also made a base class to establish connection from the AWS database servers to the desktop app.
+Hve tested both connection and data pull functions but still working on the data pushing function.